Compare · ReplyGuy

 The 4-platform argument

 ReplyGuy covers Reddit, X and Hacker News.
-Gorilla covers Reddit, X, YouTube and TikTok.
+Gorilla covers Reddit, X, Bluesky, LinkedIn, and YouTube.
 If your audience watches creators or scrolls short-form video, the YouTube and TikTok comment threads under "I'm looking for a tool that does X" videos are some of the highest-intent leads on the internet.
 ReplyGuy doesn't see them.
-Gorilla pulls all four in parallel and shows which platform has the most demand for your specific idea.
+Gorilla pulls all five in parallel and shows which platform has the most demand for your specific idea.

 YouTube comments in particular tend to be slept on.
 A creator reviews a competitor, viewers in the comments ask "is there a cheaper version?", and most founders never see those threads because they're buried under a video.
 Gorilla pulls them up by intent score and lets you reply to a person who has already raised their hand.